-- Negotiating real estate leases between public entities and non-profit organizations can be a challenge due to competing priorities, limited bandwidth from each parties' counsel, and limited flexibility regarding lease terms resulted in a protracted process. - Regulatory changes can significantly impact the timeliness and value of demonstration projects updated to reflect customer feedback to make it clear that this program is for renters, as requested by several respondents.
+- Negotiating real estate leases between public entities and non-profit organizations can be a challenge due to competing priorities, limited bandwidth from each parties' counsel, and limited flexibility regarding lease terms resulted in a protracted process. - Regulatory changes can significantly impact the timeliness and value of demonstration projects - Balancing the Company's desire for Community Based Organization (CBO) partnership with measurable, trackable, outcomes-driven marketing strategies and materials that include customer insights, has the potential to leave CBOs feeling disempowered and lacking agency, when compounded by significant scheduling delays that necessitate truncated review processes.